Forgetting is Competition: Rethinking Unlearning as Representation Interference in Diffusion Models: Additional Results

 \subsubsection{Hierarchical Unlearning}

 This section presents the evaluation of hierarchical unlearning.
 The visual illustration Figure \ref{fig: Hierarchial_appendix} highlights qualitative performance.
-Quantitative results in Table \ref{tab: hierarchical_unlearning_appendix} show the unlearning accuracy for several baselines.
+Quantitative results in Table \ref{tab: hierarchical_unlearning_main} show the unlearning accuracy for several baselines.
 Most methods like ESD, UCE, and AdvUnlearn \cite{zhang2024defensive} struggle to balance erasure and retention.
 For instance, while AdvUnlearn achieves near-complete erasure of the target cat, it retains paraphrased concepts like kitten, failing to generalise the unlearning.

 In contrast, SurgUn with calibration achieves the best trade-off, erasing the target concept along with the paraphrased concept in the case of Cat, Goat and Seal as well.
 This highlights SurgUn’s ability to semantically disentangle and localize unlearning to the intended concept, without affecting similar concepts, as can be seen in the case of Goat.
 Even without calibration, SurgUn already outperforms most baselines, but the inclusion of checkpoint calibration ensures better boundary control and retention of generalization.

 Altogether, these results demonstrate that hierarchical unlearning with SurgUn allows fine-grained control, enabling targeted erasure at the concept level while leaving surrounding semantic content untouched, a critical requirement for safe and precise model editing.